 Still no Elf on the Shelf in this home.
 We have enough crazy traditions to keep us busy!
 Do you have one?
 Do you love it or are you coating it in peanut butter right now?
 You can see all our past cards HERE.SaveSaveSaveSaveSaveSave

 The Evolution of the Wilhelm Family Christmas Card

 The making of our Christmas card started out a silly, super amateur, low quality joke about our dog.
 What used to take part of an evening to create now takes days of shooting and editing for me.
 All year this card is in the back of my head with thoughts like, “What am I going to do this year?, How can I make it better?, and Why did I ever do this to myself?”
 However, once it is done, it is one of my favorite projects of the year because I get to create it with the family.
 My kids are completely aware of the whole process now and are fantastic little actors.
 It is exciting to explain my vision, know they are going to actually keep it a secret, and watch them pretend in front of the camera.

-I am excited to have this blog as an avenue of sharing my card with friends, clients, and those that I hope to meet in the coming year since I unable to mail it everyone!
+I am excited to have this blog as an avenue of sharing my card with friends, clients, and those that I hope to meet in the coming year since I’m unable to mail it everyone!
 Come back to see the new card each year!

 I shot the first card with 35mm film and the next few with a lousy 2 megabyte point and shoot.
 You can see that as our equipment progresses the image quality does as well.
-After starting our business and investing in professional gear we have been able to pull off crazier scenarios.
+After starting a business and investing in professional gear we have been able to pull off crazier scenarios.

 Every year, we hear one of three questions:

-1) How did you get your dog to do that?
+3) How did you get your dog to do that?

 My answer: Really big treats.